Recognised Auditor Requirements

 In addition to meeting the General Auditor Requirements under the Companies Act 1982, audit firms seeking to audit “market traded companies” incorporated in the Isle of Man need to be registered with the Isle of Man Financial Services Authority (‘the Authority’) as a Recognised Auditor.
 Recognised Auditors are subject to monitoring by the Institute of Chartered Accountants in England and Wales (‘ICAEW’) and oversight by the ICAEW and/or the Financial Reporting Council (‘FRC’) in the United Kingdom (‘UK’).

-The term “market traded companies” is defined in European Union (‘EU’) legislation, however it generally refers to companies whose transferrable securities are admitted to trading on an EU “regulated market”.
+The term “market traded companies” is defined in European Union (‘EU’) legislation and in the legislation below, however it generally refers to companies whose transferrable securities are admitted to trading on an EU “regulated market” or on a UK regulated market.
 The term “regulated market” is defined in the legislation and includes, for example, the Main Market of the London Stock Exchange but does not include the Alternative Investment Market (‘AIM’).
-After the UK leaves the EU, it is likely that the Recognised Auditor regime will continue to operate in the same way as it does now.

 Further information regarding “market traded companies” and “regulated markets” may be found on the relevant EU website.
 (Please note that the Authority cannot take responsibility for the content of other websites).

 In June 2013, the European Commission confirmed decision 2013/288/EU that the Isle of Man’s auditor oversight regime is considered equivalent to that of EU auditor regulators in respect of the supervision of auditors and audit firms.

 Note: The information on this webpage is intended as a general guide only and must be read in conjunction with the relevant legislation.
 It should not be relied upon as a substitute for legal advice.